lbormann/darts-caller/README.md

 #### Game

-- "Magic button" for automatic transitioning between lobby, recording, and gameplay, depending on the current status of the match.
+- "Magic button" for automatic transitioning between lobby, turns, and games, depending on the current status of the match.